chembu/angular/aio/content/guide/animations.md

 ### Duration, delay, and easing

-The second argument of the transition fucntion is an `animate()` function that takes three arguments as a single string.
-This string may contain the following information:
+The transition function takes an array of functions that define the animation metadata for transitions.

+The `animate` function (second argument of the transition function) accepts two input parameters: timing and styles.

+The timing parameter takes a string defined in three parts:
 >`animate ('duration delay easing')`

 The first part, `duration`, is required.
 Duration can be expressed in milliseconds as a simple number without quotes, or in seconds with quotes and a time specifier.
 For example, a duration of a tenth of a second can be expressed as follows: